Atrium Building Refresh – University of Bradford

 University of Bradford

-Dual purpose solar shading in the form of Acrylic discs was suspended across the space to act as an acoustic barrier and create a scriptural feature.
+Specific features we introduced included: dual-purpose solar shading in the form of acrylic discs suspended across the space to act as an acoustic barrier and create a scriptural feature, a built-in video wall on the balcony balustrade displaying imagery, a green breakout space in collaboration with a landscape architect to regenerate an adjacent under-used external area.